weldr/lorax/test/README.md

     $ ./test/check-cli [TESTNAME]

 or any of the other `check-*` scripts.
+To debug a test failure, pass `--sit`.
-Right after the VM is started, these scripts print an `ssh` line to connect to it.
+This will keep the test machine running after the first failure and print an ssh line to connect to it.

 Run `make vm` after changing tests or lorax source to recreate the test machine.
 It is usually not necessary to reset the VM.